dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 ### Server details

-For the server we don't need much; a single core vCPU with 2 GB of RAM, IPv4 and IPv6 networking enabled, about 20GB of storage and Debian installed is plenty.
+For the server we don't need much; a single core vCPU with 500 MB of RAM, IPv4 and IPv6 networking enabled, a bit of storage and Debian[^2] installed is plenty.

 If your cloud provider has an option to configure a firewall from their UI, configure it to only allow inbound traffic on port 22 (SSH), 80 (HTTP) and 443 (HTTPS).